photo by Fermaint Photography

 Jennifer spent 12 years in New York and enjoyed a successful theatre career both there and touring all over the US.
 She spent two years performing as Meg Giry in The Phantom of the Opera and has worked at the Kennedy Center in DC, the Pantages Theatre in LA, and the Chicago Opera House, as well as doing several off-Broadway plays and readings in New York.
 Favorite roles include Anne in La Cage Aux Folles, both the Baker's Wife and Little Red in Into the Woods, both Sister Mary Amnesia and Sister Mary Leo in Nunsense, and Kristine in A Chorus Line.
 She’s worked with such respected theatres as Walnut Street Playhouse and North Carolina Theatre as well as area favorites like Music Theatre Wichita and Lyric Theatre of Oklahoma, and she has sung as a guest soloist with the Dallas Symphony Orchestra.

-Since moving back to her hometown of Dallas in 2008 to raise her family, Jennifer has continued to work with pre-professional and professional dancers and often has clients fly in from all over the country for sessions.
+Since moving back to her hometown of Dallas to raise her family, Jennifer has continued to work with pre-professional and professional dancers and often has clients fly in from all over the country for sessions.
 Jennifer offers private coaching in ballet, helping dancers prepare for competitions such as YAGP and the Prix de Lausanne as well as demo reels for companies and colleges.
-Jennifer teaches ballet, pointe, and variations as a guest teacher and is brought in for workshops and guest lectures at schools throughout the metroplex, educating in injury prevention and the developing role of dance medicine in ballet schools in the 21st century, as well as mentoring young dancers one-on-one.
+Jennifer teaches ballet, pointe, and variations as a guest teacher and is brought in for workshops and guest lectures at schools across the country, educating in injury prevention and the developing role of dance medicine in ballet schools in the 21st century, as well as mentoring young dancers one-on-one.
 Jennifer presented "Training the Hypermobile Dancer" at the International Association of Dance Medicine and Science world conference in 2019, organized and led the dance medicine and cross-training seminars for Regional Dance America Southwest 2018, and presented her popular "Post-Performance Recovery Class" at IADMS world conference in 2017.
 She has written for Dance Magazine online, maintains a blog for dancers, and is co-host of the Bendy Bodies Podcast, a podcast for dancers with hypermobility, with host Linda Bluestein MD.
 Her wide and varied health,training and rehabilitation background, along with her dance experience and her own encounters with injuries, gives Jennifer a unique insight and perspective on getting and maintaining a strong, healthy body at peak performance level.
 Jennifer is a member of the International Association of Dance Medicine and Science and Doctors for Dancers and is a Nationally Certified Pilates Teacher.

 Jennifer Milner started her career as a ballet dancer, dancing with local Dallas companies before spending summers apprenticing with Pittsburgh Ballet Theatre and Boston Ballet’s second company.
 Raised in the Vaganova technique, Jennifer also studied the RAD syllabus with Joyce Seaborn-Bader and had a thorough grounding in Balanchine technique, both with Patricia Wilde at PBT and with several teachers in New York City, performing such Balanchine classics as The Four Temperaments (Phlegmatic), Square Dance, and Pas de Dix.
 Though classically trained, Jennifer has extensively studied all major theatre dance styles as well as tap, modern, Luigi, and jazz.
 After moving to New York Jennifer pursued musical theatre while still dancing with small New York companies, studying regularly under such famous teachers as Madame Darvash, Christine Wright, Elena Kunikova, Christina Bernal, Madame Youskevitch, and Chet Walker.